pkrampage/compose-webserver-bundle/README.md

    ```bash
    docker logs filebrowser-container-name
    ```
+   The password will be displayed in the logs like this.
    ```bash
    2025/06/30 03:01:18 Warning: filebrowser.db can't be found.
 Initialing in /config/
    2025/06/30 03:01:18 Using database: /config/filebrowser.db